 Instead of aiming to win, the goal was to lose in the most spectacular fashion possible.
 Barely seaworthy “non-vessels”, were slapped together with any and every type of building material, including an antique bed, a refrigerator and a cello case.
 The winner is the boat that sinks fastest – a true “non-race”.
 While boats were sinking, Bermuda’s quirky and creative sense of humour rose to the surface.

 The "race" was cancelled by organisers in 2018, but the event has grown to mean so much more than seafaring satire.
 The island’s population will flood to Mangrove Bay in Sandys Parish to see off the Cup Match holiday in style.

-So what happens during this only-in-Bermuda event?
-Practically every boat registered on the island anchors out on Mangrove Bay to witness a “non-race” of barely seaworthy vessels slapped together with creativity, whimsy and more than a few elements of surprise.
-Everything, sometimes even the kitchen sink, is fair game for constructing the Non-Mariner boats – you’ll see sights you’ve never seen (and likely won't see again).
+So, what happens during this uncommon event?
+Practically every boat registered on the island anchors out on Mangrove Bay to take part.
+Sail, row, float or swim your way into the action – you’ll see sights you’ve never seen (and likely won't see again).

-The goal of the Non-Mariners Race is to lose in the most spectacular fashion possible.
+The goal of the Non-Mariners Race was to lose in the most spectacular fashion possible.

 Want to get on the water and experience this spectacle for yourself?
-Get tickets for Über Vida’s cruise.
-On race day, Über Vida’s slick yacht departs at 10 am from Front Street in the City of Hamilton and cruises up to the calm waters of Mangrove Bay, arriving early to better jockey for a central spot in the raft up, where you can see all the action.
+Get tickets for Über Vida’s cruise. Über Vida’s slick yacht departs at 10 am from Front Street in the City of Hamilton and cruises up to the calm waters of Mangrove Bay, arriving early to jockey for a central spot in the raft up, where you can see all the action.

 Making the deal even sweeter, you’ll enjoy an open bar, all-day catering, international DJs and some of the most fun people you’ll ever meet.